d3ltaV/NMH-Navigator/docs/SRS.md

 **Project: NMH Navigator**

 **Sprint Goal:** Deliver an MVP that allows students to discover workjobs, classes, and co-curriculars in one place via a category or map setting.
-Functions include ratings/reviews, search/filter, interactive class map, and student feedback form.
+Functions include ratings/reviews, search/filter, interactive class map, and a general resources page.

 ## Part 1 - Introduction